ghoneycutt/puppet-module-selinux/README.md

 # Compability

-This module has been tested to work on the following systems.
+This module has been tested to work on the following systems with Puppet v3 and Ruby versions 1.8.7, 1.9.3 and 2.0.0.

  * EL 5
  * EL 6